 Toxic if swallowed.
 Causes serious eye irritation.
 May cause respiratory irritation.
 May cause damage to organs through prolonged or repeated exposure.

 Do not breathe dust/fume/gas/mist/vapours/spray.
 Wear eye/face protection.
-IF SWALLOWED: IF IN EYES: Rinse cautiously with water for several minutes.
+IF SWALLOWED: Immediately call a POISON CENTER/doctor IF IN EYES: Rinse cautiously with water for several minutes.
 Remove contact lenses, if present and easy to do.
 Continue rinsing.
 Store locked up.
 Dispose of contents/container in accordance with local/regional/national/international regulations.